grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ## Motivation

 Being able to code up efficient simulations is one of the most useful skills that you can develop as a social (data) scientist.
-Unfortunately, it's also something that's rarely taught in universities or textbooks.^[Ed Rubin and I are writing a [book](https://github.com/grantmcdermott/ds4e) that will attempt to fill this gap, among other things.
-Stay tuned!]
-This post will cover some general principles that I've adopted for writing fast simulation code in R.
+Unfortunately, it's also something that's rarely taught in universities or textbooks.^[1] This post will cover some general principles that I've adopted for writing fast simulation code in R.

 Now, I should clarify that the type of simulations that I, personally, am most interested in are related to _econometrics_.
 For example, Monte Carlo experiments to better understand when a particular estimator or regression specification does well (or poorly).
 The guidelines here should be considered accordingly and might not map well on to other domains (e.g. agent-based models or numerical computation).

 ## Our example: Interaction effects in panel models

-I'm going to illustrate by replicating a simulation result in a paper that I really like: "Interaction effects in econometrics" by [Balli & Sørensen (2012)](https://www.uh.edu/~bsorense/Interaction_EE.pdf) (hereafter, **BS12**).
+I'm going to illustrate by replicating a simulation result in a paper that I really like: "Interaction effects in econometrics" by [Balli & Sørensen (2012)](https://www.uh.edu/~bsorense/Interaction_EE.pdf) (hereafter, **BS13**).

-BS12 does various things, but one result in particular has had a big impact on my own research.
+BS13 does various things, but one result in particular has had a big impact on my own research.
 They show that empirical researchers working with panel data are well advised to demean any (continuous) variables that are going to be interacted in a regression.
 That is, rather than estimating the model in "level" terms...

 $$
 Y_{it} = \mu_i + \beta_1X1_{it} + \beta_2X2_{it} + \beta_3X1_{it} \cdot X2_{it} + \epsilon_{it}
 $$
-... you should estimate the "demeaned" version instead^[In their notation, BS12 only demean the interacted terms on $\beta_3$.
-But demeaning the parent terms on $\beta_1$ and $\beta_2$ is functionally equivalent and, as we shall see later, more convenient when writing the code since we can use R's `*` expansion operator to concisely specify all of the terms.]
+... you should estimate the "demeaned" version instead^[2]

 $$
 Y_{it} = \beta_0 + \beta_1 (X1_{it} - \overline{X1}_{i.}) + \beta_2 (X2_{it} - \overline{X2}_{i.}) + \beta_3(X1_{it} - \overline{X1}_{i.}) \cdot (X2_{it} - \overline{X2}_{i.}) + \epsilon_{it}
 $$
 Here, $\overline{X1}_{i.}$ refers to mean value of variable $X1$ (e.g. GDP over time) for unit $i$ (e.g. country).

-We'll get to the simulations in a second, but BS12 describe the reasons for their recommendation in very intuitive terms.
+We'll get to the simulations in a second, but BS13 describe the reasons for their recommendation in very intuitive terms.
 The super short version --- again, you really should read the paper --- is that the level model can pick up spurious trends in the case of varying slopes.
-The implications of this insight are fairly profound... if for no other reason that *so* many applied econometrics papers employ interaction terms in a panel setting.^[Got a difference-in-differences model uses twoway fixed-effects?
-Ya, that's just an interaction term in a panel setting.
-In fact, the demeaning point that BS12 are making here and actually draw an explicit comparison to later in the paper, is equivalent to the argument that we should control for unit-specific time trends in DiD models.
-The paper includes additional simulations demonstrating this equivalence, but I don't want to get sidetracked by that here.]
+The implications of this insight are fairly profound... if for no other reason that *so* many applied econometrics papers employ interaction terms in a panel setting.^[3]

 Okay, so a potentially big deal.
 But let's see a simulation and thereby get the ball rolling for this post.
-I'm going to run a simulation experiment that exactly mimics one in BS12 (see Table 3).
+I'm going to run a simulation experiment that exactly mimics one in BS13 (see Table 3).
 We'll create a fake dataset where the true interaction is ZERO.
 However, the slope coefficient of one of the parent terms varies by unit (here: country).
-If BS12 is right, then including an interaction term in our model could accidentally result in a spurious, non-zero coefficient on this interaction term.
+If BS13 is right, then including an interaction term in our model could accidentally result in a spurious, non-zero coefficient on this interaction term.
 The exact model is

 $$y_{it} = \alpha + x_{1,it} + 1.5x_{2,it} + \epsilon_{it}$$
 ### Data generating function